Vyral/nate-martinez-recruiting/_posts/2019-06-24-how-not-to-lose-clients-to-ibuyers.md

 I recently read an article that explained how **sellers lost $14 billion in equity last year because of the increasing number of iBuyers entering our market.** Selling to these companies is usually advertised as a convenient deal, but is actually a very ineffective move for today’s sellers.&nbsp;

 So, what can you do to dissuade sellers from going that route?
-One of the simplest ways is by doing what you do best: Offering expert real estate advice.
+One of the simplest ways is by doing what you do best: offering expert real estate advice.

 {% include pullquote.html %}